Freeform finds audience with its millennial-first approach

 Barris said that he takes inspiration for the show from his Gen Z daughter, who Shahidi's character, Zoey, is based on.
 For him, authenticity is everything.
 Even the writers' room is predominantly millennials.

+"It really reflects what's going on in the real world," said "Good Trouble" actress Zuri Adele.
+"These chosen families are this rejection of labels and separation now that's going on in our generation, and we're coming together, living together, and we're choosing to learn through each other's perspectives."

+Ascheim said he hopes shows like "Good Trouble," ''The Bold Type," and "grown-ish" resonate similarly with young people outside the network.

-Dee recalled a tweet she received after an episode of "The Bold Type" forced one of the characters to address white privilege.
+Dee remembered a tweet she received after an episode of "The Bold Type" forced one of the characters to address white privilege.

 "It was from these two young girls and they were roommates, and they had never talked about their race or their privilege in terms of like how they move through the world," Dee said. "(One of them) tweeted me and said they paused the episode to have a conversation about it, and I'm sure they never would have had that conversation if they hadn't watched the show."